lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 12 Goodbye and good luck.md

     - Our neighbour, Captain Charles Alison [subject]
     - will sail {prepositional objective phrase} [predicate verb]
     - from Portsmouth [prepositional objective phrase]
-    - tomorrow [adverbial of time]
+    - tomorrow [time adverbial]

 We'll meet him at the harbour/ˈhɑːbə(r)/ early in the morning.
 - simple sentence:
     - we [subject]
     - will meet [predicate verb][simple future tense]
     - him [object]
-    - at the harbour [adverbial of place]
+    - at the harbour [place adverbial]
-    - early in the morning [adverbial of time]
+    - early in the morning [time adverbial]
 - knowledge:
     - early + prep. + st.
         adv. 在...的早些时候